A-PachecoT/pokeagent-speedrun/README.md

    - Ensure `python -m server.app` is running
    - Check that port 8000 is available

+4. **Library compatibility issues (Arch Linux)**:
+   - See [setup/arch-linux/](./setup/arch-linux/) for Arch-specific scripts
+   - Use wrapper scripts that handle library conflicts

 4. **API rate limits**:
    - Use OpenRouter for better rate limits
    - Switch to local models for unlimited usage